alisonludick/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It is a user interface component library, built in JavaScript, to create user interfaces using components.
+It tries to solve the problem of managing data without bogging down the DOM or web broswer by breaking everything up into compartmentalized pieces of code components.

 - [ ] What does it mean to _think_ in react?

+Thinking in components is about being able to break down an application in components.

 - [ ] Describe state.

+The heart of every React component is its “state”, an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

 - [ ] Describe props.

+Props make react component reusable so you can use the same component with different data every time.
+The same principle is used when creating functions we create a function with parameters so we can pass them different arguments every time and get different results.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+An example of a side effect: Anything that results in changes that can be observed when the calculation is completed, beside the return value of the calculation itself, is a side effect.
+You sync the changes using useState and useEffect.

 ## Project Set Up